NemesisPi/picoReflow/Docs/README.md

 WE are
 Working on a
-New App!! for IOS and Android
+New App!! for IOS and Android  Pushing email ,text messages, cloud logging to the cloud

-and we are also working on a
-New Start Button Passcode Required option Making it even safer!!! encryption for greater security!!!

 Much much more coming soon all avaliable via updating